matze-dd/Tex2txt/README.md

 in the script at label LAB:EQUATIONS.

 The Python script mainly relies on parsing with regular expressions.
-Its internal design is less orderly, but structuring usage, e.g., of classes would probably increase the program size
-(currently, less than 900 effective lines of code).
+Its internal design is less orderly, but structuring with usage, e.g., of classes would probably increase the program size (currently, less than 900 effective lines of code).
 In section [Remarks on implementation](#remarks-on-implementation), some general issues are mentioned.